-Online legal service provider LegalZoom (NASDAQ:LZ) reported results ahead of analyst expectations in the Q1 FY2023 quarter, with revenue up 7.6% year on year to $165.9 million.
-Guidance for next quarter's revenue was $167 million at the midpoint, 2.94% above the average of analyst estimates.
-LegalZoom made a GAAP loss of $2.36 million, improving on its loss of $30.6 million, in the same quarter last year.
+Online legal service provider LegalZoom (NASDAQ:LZ) beat analysts' expectations in Q2 FY2023, with revenue up 3.04% year on year to $168.9 million.
+The company also expects next quarter's revenue to be around $160 million, roughly in line with analysts' estimates.
+LegalZoom made a GAAP profit of $1.4 million, improving from its loss of $13.2 million in the same quarter last year.

 LegalZoom (NASDAQ:LZ) is an online platform that provides online legal services to individuals and small businesses.
 The company’s co-founders found it difficult and expensive to find lawyers and file paperwork when trying to start a business so they started LegalZoom instead to address this pain point.

 LegalZoom’s key product is an online legal document preparation service that allows customers to create legal documents without having to hire an often expensive lawyer.
 Whether you need a will, power of attorney, or a trademark registration, the company can be of assistance.
 Some legal documents generated by LegalZoom do not involve an attorney’s work or review.

 When there is a lawyer involved, LegalZoom activates its partnerships with independent attorneys and law firms.
 These attorneys and law firms are not LegalZoom employees but rather independent contractors.
 LegalZoom charges a fee for its services, and the attorneys who do the work are paid compensated by LegalZoom.

 LegalZoom charges a fee for its online legal document preparation services, with prices ranging from $39 to $799 depending on the complexity of the document.
 For example, let's say you're starting a small business and need to draft articles of incorporation.
 Instead of hiring an expensive lawyer, you can use LegalZoom's service to create the document for just $149.